 James Irvine, a pioneer in California agriculture, began the Foundation in 1937 with $5.6 million.
-That endowment has since grown to more than $3.8 billion, thanks to our investment partners, and continues to serve working Californians today through our annual grantmaking.
+That endowment has since grown to $3.1 billion by the end of 2023, thanks to our investment partners, and continues to serve working Californians today through our annual grantmaking.

 Mr. Irvine created the Foundation to live in perpetuity, so our investment team’s focus is to earn enough through our investments to allow us to consistently spend 5.5 percent of the Foundation’s endowment each year on grants and expenses, while also allowing the real value of the endowment to grow.